Growth in Australia coronavirus cases slows, but experts urge caution

 "That's an achievement to which all Australians have contributed," he said in a televised news conference.

-Countries around the world are chasing the goal of "flattening the curve", referring to a slowdown in the anticipated first wave of infections to stop hospitals being overrun with critical patients.
+Countries around the world are seeking to "flatten the curve" representing growth in infections by implementing social distancing and other containment measures so that hospitals are not overwhelmed with critically ill patients.

-Peter Collignon, an infectious diseases physician and microbiologist at Canberra Hospital, said while Australia stopped short of the full lockdown imposed by other countries, it introduced social distancing measures relatively early.
+Peter Collignon, an infectious diseases physician and microbiologist at Canberra Hospital, said while Australia stopped short of full lockdowns imposed elsewhere, it had introduced social distancing measures relatively early.

 "We acted much earlier than the likes of Italy and the United States," Collignon told Reuters.
 "We had much less community transmission and we still shut our borders and implemented social distancing policies such as shutting down bars and pubs, and did much more testing."

 Several states introduced penalties on Tuesday for people flouting social distancing requirements.
-The repercussions differ from state to state, but include fines of up to A$11,000 (5,516 pounds), the potential of a six-month prison term and the requirement to wear an electronic tracking device.
+The repercussions differ from state to state, but include fines of up to A$11,000 (5,516.05 pounds), a potential six-month prison term and the requirement to wear an electronic tracking device.

 CURVE FLATTENING